stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/DAC/DualModeDMA_SineWave/readme.txt

 @par Example Description

-This example describes how to use DAC dual channel mode with DMA to generate sine waves on both DAC channels outpouts.
+This example describes how to use DAC dual channel mode with DMA to generate sine waves on both DAC channels outputs.

 Both DAC channels conversions are configured to be triggered by TIM2 TRGO triggers and without noise/triangle wave generation.
 12bit right data alignement is selected